 An interferometric instrument like GRAVITY is sensitive to luminous structures with a size-scale corresponding to the spatial frequency λ/B , where B is the (projected) baseline, i.e. the projected separation between the two telescopes used to combine the light.
 A range of baselines lengths and position angles are required to probe the geometry at different size scales and directions.
 The largest size-scale that can be probed is given by the shortest baseline which is limited by the smallest separation of two telescopes.
-Complementary spatial information at larger spatial scales by means of single dish UT observations can be obtained with other ESO facilities, like NAOS/CONICA and
+Complementary spatial information at larger spatial scales by means of single dish UT observations can be obtained with other ESO facilities, like NAOS/CONICA or SINFONI.

-SINFONI.
 These instruments deliver AO assisted diffraction-limited images in the same wavelength domain as GRAVITY.
 SINFONI performs integral field spectroscopy with a 0.8" x 0.8" or 8" x 8" field of view at the same spectral resolution as GRAVITY.

-In addition to GRAVITY, the VLTI offers two other interferometric instruments, viz.
-AMBER, which is a three telescope beam combiner, and PIONIER that combines four beams.
-AMBER's unique capability is the much higher spectral resolution of R=12,000 in the K-band.
-AMBER observations can thus complement those of GRAVITY by providing velocity resolved interferometric observations.
-Note, however that AMBER will be decommissioned in P102 to make space for a visitor focus in the VLTI laboratory.
+In addition to GRAVITY, the VLTI offers one other interferometric instrument, PIONIER that combines four beams.
 PIONIER operates in the H-band at low spectral resolution.
 It provides a 30% higher spatial resolution for continuum observations at shorter wavelengths.
-GRAVITY, AMBER, and PIONIER are fed by the same VLTI infrastructure.
+The four telescope beam-combiner MATISSE, working in the L-, M- and N-bands, is currently being commissioned.
+It is expected that it will be offered to the community starting with P103.
+GRAVITY, PIONIER and MATISSE are all fed by the same VLTI infrastructure.
 Consequently, many aspects of the observation preparation and scheduling procedures are similar.
 Please, visit the instrument pages that detail the capacities of the ESO suite of instruments.